feelsfast.fyi

 Typing, clicking, submitting.
 The first 100 ms of intent and the round-trip after the submit.

-1. Form submission
+1. Form Submission

 1 – 10 S